jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 A benefit received by an employee is not a fringe benefit to the extent to which it is received in a quarter or in an income year in which they derive 1 or more pay-as-you-earn (PAYE) income payments, all of which are not liable for income tax.

 ### CX 27 Assistance with tax returns
+Not fringe benefit
-An employer’s assistance with the preparation of an employee’s income statement or return of income is not a fringe benefit when the expenditure incurred in providing the assistance is expenditure for which the employee would have been allowed a deduction, if it had been incurred by the employee, under section DB 3 (Determining tax liabilities).
+(1) An employer’s assistance with the preparation of an employee’s return of income is not a fringe benefit when the expenditure incurred in providing the assistance is expenditure for which the employee would have been allowed a deduction, if it had been incurred by the employee, under section DB 3 (Determining tax liabilities).
+Employees’ returns of income
+(2) For the purposes of this section, an employee’s return of income includes the income information held by the Commissioner and set out in the employee’s pre-populated account referred to in section 22D(5) of the Tax Administration Act 1994.

 ### CX 28 Accommodation
 The value of accommodation that an employer provides to an employee in connection with the employment or services is not a fringe benefit.